Genusbiz/docs/developers/installation-and-configuration/configure-and-maintain-genus-server/genus-server-configuration/nulldataset-command-file-format.md

 ```

-The following fragment is a sample command file that could be used to prepare a new solution for Genus Services.
-The empty system databases (active/descriptive) must be created before running this command file, and the connection settings must already be entered into **appSettingsOverrides.config**.
-See [Genus Directory database settings](preparing-appmodel-settings.md) for more information on appSettingsOverrides.config
+The following configuration-fragment is a sample command file that could be used to prepare a new solution for Genus Services.
+The empty system databases (active/descriptive) must be created on the database server before running this command file, and the connection settings for these databases must be entered into **appSettingsOverrides.config**.
+See [Genus Directory database settings](preparing-appmodel-settings.md) for more information on appSettingsOverrides.config.

+The combination of these four operations will configure everything you need to be able to start Genus Studio on the new solution.

 ```json
 {